RanL703/Retrieval-Augmented-ChatBot/README.md

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.7 or higher(created on Python 3.11.9)
 - Gradio
 - NLTK
 - SentenceTransformers